sopra-fs24-group-08/sopra-fs24-group-08-client/contributions.md

 ## 12.04-19.04

 **Zixian Pang**
-- Creation of future relevant classes
--
+-  ⁠Creation of classes of entities of game elements -⁠  ⁠Creation of the game logic in GameService

 **David Tanner**
 - Customization with Banners and icons #07